MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/use-real-time-telemetry-to-troubleshoot-poor-meeting-quality.md

 | Battery level | Charging or Percentage | Greater than 10% | Where an endpoint includes a battery as a power source, this metric indicates the percentage of the battery remaining or if the device is plugged in and charging. |

-## Client platforms supported for real-time telemetry
+## Client platforms that support real-time telemetry

 - Windows
 - macOS
 - Android
 - iOS

-> [!NOTE]
-> Teams Web client (including VDI) does not support delivery of telemetry in real time.
+Real-time telemetry isn't available in Teams web client (including VDI) or when using older versions of Teams.
+If no telemetry is available, try updating your client.

-## Teams devices with support for real-time telemetry
+## Teams devices that support real-time telemetry

 - Teams displays
 - Teams phone